michaelstreyle/robinhood-dividends/README.md

-## Viewing the Live App
+## Viewing the Deployment

 I have created a login for those who are in my Advanced Python course and want to take a look at the deployed application...

 The link to the live deployment is [here](https://robinhood-django.uc.r.appspot.com/)

 **Login Credentials**

 Username: csci-e-29
 Password: First 8 characters of CSCI_SALT found in Canvas (Pset3-Student Embeddings Assignment - "3......5")